 In case you didn’t know it already, Google doesn’t call you.
 The only way you can get someone from Google on the phone is when you initiate the call through your Google my Business or Adwords account.
 Period.
 See the warnings on their website about this Google phone call scam.
 Know anyone who had this happen to them?

-There are an infinite number of marketing scams and fake online marketing firms out there.
+There is an infinite number of marketing scams and fake online marketing firms out there.
 So what can you do?
 Avoid them by following these 5 steps…

 5 Steps to Avoid Online Medical Marketing Scams

 If their answer is they build websites, provide SEO and PPC then stop there.
 That’s what they do.
 They sell marketing stuff.